 There is strong local support from farmers for the scheme.
-Ninety per cent of water entitlements are already pre-sold and there is interest in the remaining 10 per cent.
+Eighty-five per cent of water entitlements are already pre-sold and there is strong demand for the remaining 15 per cent.

 7. Where else have schemes like this been delivered?

-Tasmania has spent about $500 million on tranches one and two for a total of 15 schemes like the Southern Forests Irrigation Scheme.
+Tasmania has spent about $500 million on tranches one and two for a total of 15 schemes like the SF Irrigation Scheme.